 'What?
-In the entire relationship' you never refer to each other by name?'
+In the entire relationship, you never refer to each other by name?'
 'You know how long a Cat relationship lasts?
 Three minutes.
-First minute's fine;
+First minute's fine; second minute, you feel trapped!
+Third minute, you've got to leave.'
 The very thought of a relationship which lasted longer than three minutes brought the Cat out in a cold sweat, and he had to go and take another hot shower.